scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         support, and even their documented syntax is inadequate to represent all the complexities of OpenType.

-        FontForge supports anchors and device tables and will parse lookups which contain these.
+        websharpstudios supports anchors and device tables and will parse lookups which contain these.
 This is a syntax which Adobe documents but does not implement.
 Adobe also warns that this syntax may change when they get around to implementing it.

-        FontForge makes one extension to the syntax which allows me to specify complex contextual features.
+        websharpstudios makes one extension to the syntax which allows me to specify complex contextual features.

         Neither I nor Adobe support reverse contextual substitutions,